Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Ciliated surfaces

 A ciliated surface can be equipped with a marked, possibly incomplete, convex, finite area hyperbolic structure possibly with boundary such that the boundary segments between cilia are infinite geodesics and cilia are points at infinity, in other words, neighborhoods of these points are of infinite diameter.
 We introduce the following definition.

-\begin{definition} For a ciliated surface equipped with a hyperbolic structure as above, we define the \emph{length of an internal puncture} to be the infimum of the lengths of all simple loops surrounding the puncture. \end{definition}
+\begin{definition}\labelx{def:length_puncture} For a ciliated surface equipped with a hyperbolic structure as above, we define the \emph{length of an internal puncture} to be the infimum of the lengths of all simple loops surrounding the puncture. \end{definition}

 For every puncture, this length is either positive or zero.
-If a puncture has length zero, then there exist a neighborhood of this puncture homeomorphic to a punctured disk which is of infinite diameter and complete as a metric space.
+If a puncture has length zero, then there exists a neighborhood of this puncture homeomorphic to a punctured disk which is of infinite diameter and complete as a metric space.
 The puncture in this case is a point at infinity and will be called a \emph{cusp} .
 If a puncture has positive length $l>0$, then every neighborhood of this puncture which is homeomorphic to an annulus is incomplete as a metric space and has finite diameter.
 The metric completion of such a neighborhood adds a closed boundary geodesic of length $l$ to the annulus making it compact; see \Cref{Fig:ciliated_truncated} for an example.

 As a non-compact manifold, a ciliated surface $S_{g,\vec p}$ can be equipped with a hyperbolic metric in many different non-quasi-isometric ways.
 This implies that the universal covering of $S_{g,\vec p}$, seen as a subspace of the hyperbolic plane, will have different boundaries at infinity depending on the chosen hyperbolic structure.
-This distinguishes ciliated surfaces from compact surfaces and makes impossible to define the boundary at infinity of the universal covering independently of the hyperbolic structure chosen.
-We will discuss two different ways to do this.
+This distinguishes ciliated surfaces from compact surfaces and makes it impossible to define the boundary at infinity of the universal covering independently of the hyperbolic structure chosen.
+We will discuss two different ways of doing this.
 A more rigorous study of hyperbolic structures on ciliated surfaces is provided in \Cref{Subec:Shearcoord} where the Teichm\"uller space for ciliated surfaces is introduced.

-\begin{remark} When such a hyperbolic structure on the ciliated surface $S_{g,\vec p}$ has been chosen, the universal cover $\tilde{S}_{g,\vec p}$ can be identified with a convex subset of $\mathbb{H}$ with geodesic boundary.
+\begin{remark}\labelx{complex_str_ciliated} When such a hyperbolic structure on the ciliated surface $S_{g,\vec p}$ has been chosen, the universal cover $\tilde{S}_{g,\vec p}$ can be identified with a convex subset of $\mathbb{H}$ with geodesic boundary.
 We endow $S_{g,\vec p}$ with the natural complex structure induced by the one on $\mathbb{H}$. \end{remark}